 You can share you scores online in Tilt Arena.
 The game does have a number of options you can adjust such as screen sensitivity, inverting the vertical or horizontal, and even enabling touch controls (but that is no fun).
-The game is ad-supported but Tilt Arena (Full) is available which has no ads and new game modes as they're released.
+The game is ad-supported but Tilt Arena (Full) is available for $0.99, and it has no ads and new game modes as they're released.

 Supersonic comes with global leader boards and Open Feint support.
 As with the other games you can change a number of settings such as tilt sensitivity, invert controls, and calibrate your device.
-There is an ad-free version of the game, Supersonic HD.
+There is an ad-free version of the game, Supersonic HD, available for $0.99.

 What was old is new again!
 Each of these retro-style games remind me of many of the games I played as a kid.
 All are fast-paced games with cool graphic and sound effects.
 They also remind me how frustrated I would get when I would lose on the first level!
 So if you want a great shooter or racing action, these games should do the trick.